* games played is as of the beginning of this season when this article was originally produced

 Schneider was seasoned to perfection in college and the AHL, and didn’t make his NHL debut until the fifth season after his draft.
 Soon thereafter, he started to push netminder Roberto Luongo for the starting job in Vancouver, after a couple of stellar seasons as his counterpart.

 Of course, the shocking trade of Schneider to the New Jersey Devils at the 2013 draft brought back one of the Canucks best players in Bo Horvat.
 Schneider on the other hand, continued to put up strong numbers on a weak New Jersey squad.
-The last two seasons have been uncharacteristically bad for Schneider, but he started to turn a corner heading into the playoffs last season.
-He’s poised to lead a Devils team that is on the rise in the Metropolitan Division.
+The last two seasons had been uncharacteristically bad for the goaltender, which resulted in the Devils buying out the remaining two seasons of his seven-year contract.
+He signed with the New York Islanders in the 2020 offseason but has yet to play a game for his new team.

 1. Ryan Kesler (2003, 23rd overall)